An1rud/Automated-Data-Pre-processing/README.md

 ## Features

-- **Load Data**: Upload and preview your CSV or Excel files.
+- **File Upload**: Upload CSV or Excel files.
-- **Remove Duplicates**: Identify and remove duplicate rows from your data.
+- **Data Preview**: View a preview and description of the uploaded data.
-- **Handle Missing Values**:
+- **Datetime Conversion**: Convert selected columns to datetime format.
-  - Fill missing numeric values with mean or median.
+- **Remove Duplicates**: Remove duplicate rows from the data.
-  - Fill missing categorical values with mode.
+- **Handle Missing Values**: Fill missing values in numeric columns with mean or median, and in categorical columns with mode.
-- **Remove Outliers**: Remove outliers using the Interquartile Range (IQR) method.
+- **Remove Outliers**: Remove outliers in numeric columns using the Interquartile Range (IQR) method.
-- **Apply All Functions Together**: Apply all the preprocessing steps in one go.
+- **Download Processed Data**: Download the final processed DataFrame as a CSV file.
-- **Download Processed Data**: Download the cleaned and processed data as a CSV file.
+-
 ## Demo

 ![Working of the application](gif/one.gif)